akhealth/RFP-IES-Milestone2/IES_MILESTONE2_RFP.md

 - Experience researching state Medicaid enrollment documentation and regulations

-**Inspection & Modification - Reimbursement for Unacceptable Deliverables**
+## Sec.
+3.20 Inspection & Modification - Reimbursement for Unacceptable Deliverables

 The contractor is responsible for the completion of all work set out in the contract.
 All work is subject to inspection, evaluation, and